R34-GTt/Wireless_Controller/README.md

    　　Fig.3<br><br>
    The roles of each component are as follows
    <ul>
-   <li>Main switch (SW Main): Switch for the power supply of the entire controller
+   <li>Main switch (SW Main): Switch for the power supply of the entire controller.
+I use 12V 1.5A AC adapter for power supply.
    <li>5V Switching Regulator (5V SWREG): Supplies power to the ESP32 board, preferably with an output of 5V 1A or higher.
    <li>Motor Mode switch (Motor Mode): Switches motor driver control between On-Brake and On-Free.
 On-Brake seems to provide better controllability at lower speeds for coreless motors.
    <li>Throttle mode switch (Th Mode): Reduces the change in power output when the throttle is not opened very much.
 For coreless motors, it is recommended to set this switch to On.